dadam1026/Carbon-Farming-1/README.md

 we then used a pre-trained ResNNet-50 modelto generate numerical values for measuring cover crop analysis, conservation tillage verififcation, and an analysis on vegetaton & livestock indigenous to the area of the inputted image.

+Further Improvements
+Use more sophisticated and nuanced datasets for training and testing, such as those from NASA

+Further refine our methodoology for quantitfying carbon footprint